Training for Courageous Conversations webmaster

 About Courageous Conversations

 Courageous and effective leadership at work usually comes down to the ability to have Courageous Conversations of one kind or another with colleagues.
 There are many subtle and not-so-subtle cues and pressures that can make it difficult to have Courageous Conversations.
-Fear of doing it “wrong”, looking like we don’t know, being judged, misunderstood, or the risk of exclusion or retribution can keep us from speaking up for what we believe is right.
+Fear of doing it “wrong”, looking like we don’t know, being judged, misunderstood, or the risk of exclusion or retribution can keep us from speaking up and listening up for what we believe is right.

 Courageous Conversations is an evidence-based cognitive behavioural model which has been developed by Lynne Henderson, Ph.D., over the course of 25 years at The Shyness Clinic, founded at Stanford by Dr Philip Zimbardo, and is based on over 50 years of psychological research, with key insights from neuroscience.